 I offer therapy focusing on solutions, encouraging clients to develop their own skills, strengths and resources in dealing with their issues.

 In a safe, confidential place, clients may explore life and how to work towards their best hopes.
-Within a good working relationship we will utilise the most appropriate style of counselling, so that the therapeutic experience is maximised.
+Within a good working relationship we will utilise the most appropriate style of therapy, so that the therapeutic experience is maximised.
 Therapy will focus on solutions, promote positive change and offer an opportunity to build on inherent strengths and potential.

 Anxiety presents physically, emotionally and psychologically.
-Counselling can help you with feelings of overwhelming worry, general anxiousness, panic attacks and unrealistic fears, by providing you with ways of dealing with situations as they occur and exploring the cause of these.
+Therapy can help you with feelings of overwhelming worry, general anxiousness, panic attacks and unrealistic fears, by providing you with ways of dealing with situations as they occur and exploring the cause of these.
 By understanding the condition more fully and taking control, counselling also teaches guided relaxation including mindfulness – being in the moment – rather than worrying about the past or the future (as per the NICE guidelines).

 I enjoy reducing anxiety through therapy and have seen excellent results, but these also depend upon positive co-operation of the individual.